Renovations are underway!

 3.)
 Preserve the Future: Establish an endowment to ensure long-term sustainability and continued growth

 Thanks to the generosity of our community and many area foundations, as of April 2022 we have begun restoration and renovation work inside the Wallace Auditorium.
 We will have the HVAC system, fire suppression, and a new stage installed by the end of 2023.
-We anticipate completing all Captial Renovations by December 2024.
+We anticipate completing all Captial Renovations by February 2025.
+Check out our renovation updates!

 Humble beginnings